S&P 500, Nasdaq dragged by tech as upbeat data fans inflation fears

 Overall, the S&P 500 is up 11.6% for the year and within about 1% of its record high.

-In company news, General Motors Co shares rose 6.4%, after the carmaker estimated “significantly better” first-half profits than previously forecast.
-Rival Ford added 7.2%.
+In company news, General Motors Co (GM.N) shares rose 6.4%, after the carmaker estimated "significantly better" first-half profits than previously forecast.
+Rival Ford (F.N) added 7.2%. read more

-Frenzied trading continued in retail investor favorite AMC Entertainment Holdings.
-After big swings, AMC shares ended down 17.9% after the theater chain operator said it completed a share offering it announced earlier in the day.
+Frenzied trading continued in retail investor favorite AMC Entertainment Holdings (AMC.N).
+After big swings, AMC shares ended down 17.9% after the theater chain operator said it completed a share offering it announced earlier in the day. read more

 Declining issues outnumbered advancers on the NYSE by a 1.45-to-1 ratio; on Nasdaq, a 1.41-to-1 ratio favored decliners.